library(tidyverse)Regression

 Example of Simple Linear Regression in R

-• The broad steps are the same as we used in Chapter 6 and 7 when setting up the t-tests and ANOVA hypothesis: 1. set up the hypothesis 2. compute the Test Statistic and calculate probability 3. interpret results and write a conclusion.
+The broad steps are the same as we used in the hypothesis testing and ANOVA modules: 1.
+Set up the hypothesis.
+2. Compute the test statistic and calculate probability.
+3. Interpret results and write a conclusion.

 library(tidyverse)